So Why Build an Eco-friendly “Green” Home Anyway?

 After the experience we had with our original builder (2015), and then subsequently trying to learn as much as possible about the Passive House standard, in addition to discovering the Pretty Good House concept along the way, our house plans have evolved into a kind of 3-headed hybrid: Passive House science + Pretty Good House + Net Zero (Zero Net Energy: ZNE).

-The goal of all three is to dramatically reduce the energy consumption of our house as much as possible (especially our dependence on the energy grid).
+The goal of all three: dramatically reduce the energy consumption of our house as much as possible (especially our dependence on the energy grid).
 We also want to do a significant amount of planting and growing in our yard, mostly xeric plants that require little additional watering, in order to combine house and yard into an eco-friendly system of sorts.

 Our last home (approx. 2800 sq. ft.) was a fairly typical suburban tract house.
 It had builder-grade windows and doors (most of which had to be replaced after just a few years), very little insulation in the walls (the switch for the back porch light would actually ice up when temperatures fell below 20° F), and it had a great deal of under-utilized space (e.g. a two-story foyer, a formal living room and dining room, and a fourth bedroom, all of which saw little use).